shemw/eforecast/README.md

 ## Introduction

-Code for implementing a forecast model to predict daily houshold energy consumption 7 days in advance.
+Code for implementing a Boosted Hybrid Forecast model to predict daily houshold energy consumption 7 days in advance.
 The forecaster applies a linear regression model based on time series features.
 It then applies XGBoost to predict the residuals from the linear regression model.
 The two models are combined to form a hybrid boosted model, attempting to improve accuracy.